Saeyuun/Docker-Demonstration-CS19L/README.md

 sudo docker run -d -p 5000:5000 todolist-app
 ```

-To check if our container is running we run:
+To check if our container is running:

 ```bash
 docker ps